scottysinclair/barleydb/README.md

 * Smart serialization ensures that only the relevant data is serialized over the wire.

 ### Entity Context
-The entity context functions as the executer of queries and persist requests.
+The entity context functions as the executer of queries and persist-requests.
 It also holds all of the entites.
 In this respect it is similar to the JPA EntityManager.
 The entity context however supports some extra features which the EntityManager does not:
 * Automatic garbage collection for a more normal expectation of the Java programmer (can be turned off if desired).